Gmanicus/DefChat/README.md

 # Installation Guide

 To install DefChat, you need to add it as a library dependency.
 Click the "Copy Library URL" button above, open your game.project file, and paste the url into the "Dependencies" list.

-Then go to the toolbar at the top of your editor, select "Project" and click "Fetch Libraries".
+Go to the toolbar at the top of your editor, select "Project" and click "Fetch Libraries".
 You should see the "DefChat" folder appear in a few seconds.

+Once that's all fine and dandy, make sure to download the DefChat_Properties file.
+It is required, but is not included in installation so that it is not overwritten every update.

+Once you've copied the properties file, you need a font.
+With your font in hand, you need to attach it to the properties file and the DefChat.gui file. **Make sure that _"All Chars"_ is selected on the font!** With that done, you're all set!

 ------